 Mains electricity in Cuba is 110 V. Cuban plugs have two flat pins, so you will need to bring a travel adapter with you.
 However, the power supply at many hotels is 220 V.

-The international dialling code for Cuba is +53.
-It is expensive both to text and to call home to Europe from Cuba.
-Ask your own mobile service provider about coverage and call charges.
-There are Internet cafés in some large towns and cities.
+The international country code for Cuba is +53.
+It is expensive to send text messages and call home from Cuba, so check with your own mobile phone company regarding coverage and call rates before travelling.

 Whenever you travel to a poor country anywhere in the world, it is important to be discreet.
 It is not a good idea to flaunt your valuables or to leave them unattended.
 We work exclusively with properly trained, experienced and certified guides, who can always provide you with good advice about safety, and know precisely where it is safe for you to walk/visit.
 If you follow your guide’s instructions you should always be able to stay out of trouble.